CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation

 \subsection{Use case 3: Linking Relations}

 CEVO facilitates linking occurrences of relations in plain text to ontological properties.
-We continue with the following example.
-On the 4th March 2016, BBC published this headline: \texttt{tweet\#3:Rupert Murdoch and Jerry Hall marry}.
+For example, on the March 4th 2016, the BBC published this headline: \texttt{Rupert Murdoch and Jerry Hall marry}.
 The embedded relation in this part of text is \texttt{marry}.
 This relation is annotated as \texttt{cevo:Amalgamate} employing CEVO ontology.
-We show this annotation using nif vocabulary in the following.
+We show this annotation using the NIF vocabulary below.